 - How to create a JSTOR account–for anyone! (video)

-- Slide decks you can copy and use to introduce students to:
+- Slide decks you can adapt to:

 - Research on JSTOR (Google Slides)